mattsiedenburg/PyWemo-WebUI/README.md

 A Flask-based REST API that provides HTTP access to Belkin WeMo smart home devices using the [pywemo](https://github.com/pywemo/pywemo) library.

+I know enough Python and Flask to be dangerous but this is 100% "vibe coded" using a GitHub Copilot with ChatGPT for the API and Claude Sonnet 4 for the web UI.
+Please don't ask me for support! ;)

+I only have Belkin WeMo smart plugs and it works well enough for these.
+I can't speak to the functionality of other types of devices.

 ## Features

 - **Device Discovery**: Automatically discover WeMo devices on your network